ELiiga

-eLiiga is a Finnish esports league that is played in the NHL video game series.
-The teams competing in the tournament are real ice hockey teams that play in the Liiga, the top-tier league of Finland.
-The league is hosted by Liiga and Telia.
-Only the top-eight teams make it into the playoffs.
-The playoffs are played in a best-of-three series, but the final is played in a best-of-five series.
+eLiiga was a Finnish esports league that was played in the NHL video game series.
+The teams competing in the tournament were real ice hockey teams that play in the Liiga, the top-tier league of Finland.
+The league was hosted by Liiga and Telia.
+Only the top-eight teams could make it into the playoffs.
+The playoffs were played in a best-of-three series, but the final was played in a best-of-five series.

 Seasons

 2020 eLiiga

 The first eLiiga season was played from November 4th to December 13th in 2020.
 Tappara won the regular season and the playoffs.
 Tappara beat Jukurit 3-2 in the final series on 13 November.

 2021–2022 eLiiga

 The second eLiiga season was played from December 3rd 2021 to 25th February 2022.
 The championship was won by HC TPS.
 TPS beat Vaasan Sport 3-1 in the final series.
 HIFK Hockey won bronze.
 The 2021–2022 season was sponsored by PlayStation.